jainpranav/SmallCompiler/Lexer/README.md

 # What this Code does ?

-- For a given program written using the CFG specified , output the tokens in the program
+- For a given program written using the CFG specified , outputs the tokens in the program
-- Output the lexemes where necessary
+- Outputs the lexemes where necessary

 # How to Use The Code  ?